Kohls

 A Growing Tradition

 Done well, these programs can be models of successful school/business partnerships, where companies support schools and in return gain recognition and marketing support as good corporate citizens.
-Its a concept known as cause marketing, and more and more companies now understand that connecting their brands to a worthwhile effort like helping schools can be a win-win for all involved.
+It’s a concept known as cause marketing, and more and more companies now understand that connecting their brands to a worthwhile effort like helping schools can be win-win for all involved.

-But old age and good intentions are no longer enough in a landscape dotted with competitive cause marketing programs and in a world where parent groups have to fight for the attention of average parents.
+But tradition and good intentions are no longer enough in a landscape dotted with competitive cause marketing programs and in a world where parent groups have to fight for the attention of average parents.
 Today, parent groups need to use a critical eye when determining which programs are right for their school.

 Too Much of a Good Thing